-Watching the Commonwealth Games track cycling at the Sir Chris Hoy Velodrome in Glasgow on the TV has brought back memories of when we were lucky enough to take the boys to see the final day of the 2013 Track World Cup at the Manchester Velodrome.
-Here is a repost of the blog, which as originally posted on 10th November last year.
+I’ve just been reading about the UCI Track Cycling World Cup, which is taking place Lee Valley VeloPark, Queen Elizabeth Olympic Park, London from 14th to 16th December 2018.
+This has brought back memories of when we were lucky enough to take our two boys to see the final day of the 2013 Track World Cup at the Manchester Velodrome.
+Here is a repost of the blog, which I originally wrote just after the event.

 None of us had ever been to a Velodrome before, so it was one of those times when you never quite know what you’re letting yourselves in for.
-Would it be suitable for the boys, would they sit through over 7 hours of cycling, and would they enjoy it.
+Would it be suitable for the boys (N and T), would they sit through over 7 hours of cycling, and would they enjoy it?
 I can confirm without doubt that the answer to all three was a resounding YES!

 Thankfully the night before I tweeted that we were going, and got a really helpful hint from @PinkMtbr